Custody

 A court may approve a modification if there has been a substantial change in circumstances, such as:

-• A parent relocating out of state or a signficant distance away.
+A parent relocating out of state or a significant distance away.

 Emergency Custody Modifications